The Flyover Replay

 Thanks Eric.

-I will repeat the Trivia Question for today: What is the world’s largest bed?
+I will repeat the Trivia Question for today: What makes someone your second cousin?

 Now, back to the News.